Day of Prayer for the Peace of Jerusalem

-The Day of Prayer for the Peace of Jerusalem is a prayer meeting organized by Pentecostal evangelists Jack W. Hayford and Robert Stearns through their organization "Eagles Wings".
+The Day of Prayer for the Peace of Jerusalem is a prayer meeting organized by Pentecostal evangelists Jack W. Hayford and Robert Stearns through their organization Eagle's Wings Ministries.
 They annually invite people around the world to pray for Jerusalem on the first Sunday of every October, close to the time of Yom Kippur.
 The first prayer meeting organized by this group occurred in 2004.

 Hayford and Stearns organize the primary meeting in Israel.
 According to a CBN interview with Stearns, he believes that prayer meetings are important to combat various dangers to the Judeo-Christian worldview, such as secular humanism and Radical Islam, and he believes that Christians are especially obligated to support the State of Israel.